 Goland et al[72] recently reported a comparison of 52 African American PPCM patients with 104 white PPCM patients, finding that the rate of left ventricular recovery to LVEF 0.50 was significantly lower in African Americans (40% vs 61%; P = 0.02).
 This negative comparative outcome for those of African heritage has been also documented in Georgia[71] and Louisiana[13].
 Gentry, in Georgia, United States, indicated that African-American women had a 15.7-fold higher relative risk of peripartum cardiomyopathy compared to non-African Americans (OR = 15.7, 95%CI: 3.5-70.6)[73].
 These outcomes in United States African American PPCM patients are more comparable to mortality and morbidity reports out of South Africa[30] and Haiti[26].

-Significantly lower plasma levels of the proinflammatory cytokine, Transforming Growth Factor- have been documented in both Haiti and South Africa[32,33].
+Significantly lower plasma levels of the proinflammatory cytokine, transforming growth factor- have been documented in both Haiti and South Africa[32,33].
 While it is possible that this is due to genetic factors, we cannot exclude a non-genetic environmental biopathological process.
 In either case this could result in worse outcomes.
 This factor has not yet been evaluated in African-American PPCM mothers compared to Caucasian or Hispanic mothers.
 While zinc deficiency resulting in immune system dysfunction is suggested as a possible nutritional factor in Haiti, this possibility awaits additional study; and certainly plays no role in nations where severe poverty is not an issue[74,75].

 It is important to promote further investigations of the previously mentioned differences in the postpartum rate of restoration of natural killer (NK) cells in African heritage compared to Caucasian mothers[31].
 This may explain in part the lower diagnostic LVEF and the slower recovery rates found in these African-American mothers.
 It is possible that NK-T cells promote the expression of cardioprotective cytokines, such as Interleukin-10[76].
 An extra benefit of BB treatment may also be an increase in the percentage of NK T-cells, possibly partially correcting the disparity observed in African-American mothers[30,77].